Equity Schemes and Scholarships

-VTAC offers a central equity schemes (SEAS) application that covers a range of access and equity programs provided by institutions.
-Applying through VTAC allows institutions to assess your full potential during the selection process by considering the challenges you have faced and how they have impacted your studies.
+VTAC offers the Equity schemes & scholarships application that covers a range of access and equity programs provided by institutions.
+Applying through VTAC allows institutions to assess your full potential during the selection process by considering the circumstances or challenges you have faced and how they have impacted your studies.

 How Equity Schemes Work